Haikyu!!: Manga

 At their panel at New York Comic Con, North American publisher Viz Media announced their license of the manga and released the series in 2016.
 Shueisha began to simulpublish the series in English on the website and app Manga Plus in January 2019.

-A spin-off titled Haikyubu!! (ハイキュー部!!, Haikyū-bu!!), illustrated by Kyōhei Miyajima, was released in Shueisha's Shonen Jump+ website on May 13, 2019.
-Volumes 2 and 3 were delayed from May 1 to May 13, 2020 due to COVID-19 concerns.
-Nine volumes have been published as of January 2023.
+A spin-off titled Haikyubu!! (ハイキュー部!!, Haikyū-bu!!), illustrated by Kyōhei Miyajima, was released in Shueisha's Shonen Jump+ website from May 13, 2019, to March 24, 2025.
+Its first volume was released on November 1, 2019.
+As of December 4, 2024, 13 volumes have been released.

+A 16-page special one-shot chapter written and illustrated by Furudate, centered on Karasuno High vs. Nekoma High showdown in different angle, was published in Weekly Shōnen Jump on February 5, 2024.
+A book from the original manga, titled Haikyu!!
+Volume 33.5, which includes a 16-page manga, character illustrations, the storyboard for chapter 322, and a Q&A with Furudate, was given to the Haikyu!! the Movie: Decisive Battle at the Garbage Dump theatergoers on February 16, 2024.
+The book had a limited print run of 2 million theatergoers.

 Radio drama

 A radio drama for the series was broadcast in November 2012 on TV Tokyo's Sakiyomi Jum-Bang! program, with multiple voice actors providing voice samples for the characters.
 It was later distributed in December 2012 via Shueisha's Vomic website.